aio-libs/yarl/docs/api.rst

    Return a new URL with *query* part replaced.

+   Unlike :meth:`update_query` the method replaces all query parameters.

    Accepts any :class:`~collections.abc.Mapping` (e.g. :class:`dict`,
    :class:`~multidict.MultiDict` instances) or :class:`str`,
    autoencode the argument if needed.